 Jekyll Island Attractions and Activities

 Jekyll Island Club Tours

 Most of the buildings constructed during the late 1800s and early 1900s still exist today, most of them carefully preserved and used today as vacation rentals, museums, art galleries and other shops.
-Tram tours of the historic district are offered three times daily and board at the Jekyll Island Museum.
+Trolley tours of the Jekyll Island Club historic district are offered three times daily and board at the Jekyll Island Museum.
 We were surprised to learn that even in the off-season, tram tickets sell out regularly.
 The tour lasts about 90 minutes — with guides providing stories of the island and its inhabitants.
 It makes several stops to allow guests to tour homes.

 Ellie and I have been watching some TV shows set in the early 1900s, so she really loved seeing the grand ballrooms and decor on display.
 Ben, Rob and I all enjoyed the stories — we even learned a few things (like a cool fact about the first transcontinental phone call).

 - Address: Jekyll Island Museum, 100 Stable Road, Jekyll Island, GA 31527

 - Hours: Daily, 11 a.m., 1 p.m., & 3 p.m. (tours last approx. 90 minutes)